ShamonMA/AWS-CLUOD-SERVICES/README.md

 ## 🏗️ Architectural Workflows

 ### 1. Amazon SNS Setup Guide
-A comprehensive 4-module process flow covering the end-to-end configuration of Amazon SNS.
-It details topic creation via the Console or CLI, subscription management across multiple protocols (Email, Lambda, HTTP/S), and message publishing workflows.
+The Amazon SNS setup guide outlines an end-to-end configuration process for cloud messaging.
+It begins with topic creation via the AWS Management Console or CLI to establish a unique communication channel.
+Next, subscriptions are managed by connecting that topic to various protocols like Email, Lambda, or HTTP/S. A mandatory confirmation step follows to activate the connection, concluding with a testing phase where a message is published to verify successful delivery to all endpoints.

 **Process Flow:**
 ![Amazon SNS Setup Guide](SNS-Configuration-Roadmap.png)